Kuo-TingKai/rt_talker/README.md

 ### AI Not Responding
 - Verify your OpenAI API key is set correctly
-- Check that you have access to the Realtime API
+- Check that you have access to Whisper API and Chat API
 - Review browser console for API errors
+- Ensure the backend server is running and accessible

 ### Port Already in Use
 - Change the `PORT` in `.env` if 3001 is already in use